Zapper-fi/studio/CONTRIBUTING.md

 `category(scope or module): message` in your commit message while using one of the following categories:

-- `breaking`: any changes that introduce a breaking change or not backwards compatible
-- `revert`: changes that has been reverted
 - `feat / feature`: any changes that introduce completely new code or new features
 - `fix`: changes that fix a bug (ideally you will additionally reference an